hjnieuwenhuizen/John_The_Scones_Components/README.md

-# John The Scones Components
+# John The Scone's Components

-John The Scones Components is a React component library built with Module Federation, allowing you to easily share UI components across multiple applications.
+John The Scone's Components is a React component library built with Module Federation, allowing you to easily share UI components across multiple applications.

 ## Description

-John The Scones Components is a React component library that provides a collection of reusable UI components.
+John The Scone's Components is a React component library that provides a collection of reusable UI components.
 It is built using Module Federation, a feature of webpack, which enables seamless integration of components across multiple applications.
-With John The Scones Components, you can quickly and efficiently share UI components between different projects, leading to improved development efficiency and code reuse.
+With John The Scone's Components, you can quickly and efficiently share UI components between different projects, leading to improved development efficiency and code reuse.

 ## Dependencies